Using Linux’s memfd_secret syscall from the JVM with JEP-419 JEP-454

 a system call is a way of requesting the kernel to do something for the program.

-Why system calls have to be in the kernel and not in the user space like in a standard library?
-As mentioned earlier the reasoning is that system calls are a way to interact or, involve, a resource like devices, file system, network, processes, etc. These resources are managed by a privileged software : the OS or kernel.
+Why do system calls have to be in the kernel and not in the user space like in a standard library?
+As mentioned earlier, the reasoning is that system calls are a way to interact with, or involve, a resource like devices, file system, network, processes, etc. These resources are managed by privileged software: the OS or kernel.

-When a system call happens, the program doesn’t simply invoke a method at some whose code resides at some address, a system call is actually making the CPU switching to Kernel mode because the kernel is a privileged software.
+When a system call happens, the program doesn’t simply invoke code that resides at some address; a system call is actually making the CPU switch to Kernel mode because the kernel is privileged software.

-On most modern processors there is a security model, that allows to limit the scope of what a program can do.
-In particular on Intel based CPUs, the model is known as processor protection ring (or hierarchical protection domains).
+On most modern processors there is a security model that allows limiting the scope of what a program can do.
+In particular on Intel-based CPUs, the model is known as processor protection ring (or hierarchical protection domains).

 It seems that Ring 1 and 2 are rarely used because paging (the way that the OS handles memory, see my blog post on [off-heap memory]) only has the concept of privileged and unprivileged which minimize the actual benefit of those rings, according to Evan Teran's answer on SO.' |

-Out of scope: there’s even negative rings on some CPU architectures for
+Out of scope: there are even negative rings on some CPU architectures for

-Restrictions are enforced by the CPU, in order to perform its purpose a user-land program needs to place a request to the kernel.
-This mechanism is called syscall, it allows to transition between rings.
+The CPU enforces restrictions; in order to perform its purpose, a user-land program needs to place a request to the kernel.
+This mechanism is called syscall, it allows transitioning between rings.

 During mode switches a lot is happening, saving and restoring registers, putting the CPU in specific mode (user vs kernel) etc. And of course doing the reverse once the request is handled either with success or a failure